 Who should have a lung screening exam and when?

-The goal of lung screening exams is to determine if nodules or masses are present in those patients who may not have symptoms but may be at risk for the disease.
+The goal of lung screening exams is to determine if nodules or masses are present in those patients who may not have symptoms but are still at risk for the disease.
 Smoking is the biggest risk factor for lung cancer.
 The risk of developing lung cancer increases with the amount and the length of time a person smokes.

 - Tobacco smoking history of at least 30 pack years*

 *A pack year is smoking an average of 1 pack of cigarettes per day per year (example: 30 year pack history by smoking 1 pack a day for 30 years or 2 packs a day for 15 years).